 1. Use the right amount of detergent

-Also make sure that you are not using too little detergent for the amount of clothes you are washing.
+Also, make sure you are not using too little detergent for the number of clothes you wash.
 For best results follow the detergent’s washing guidelines.

 2. Don’t overload the washing machine

 Don’t be tempted to squeeze too many items into the washing machine.